-About my interests
+About my professional interests

-I still write, as I have always done.
-Sometimes, in between travelling with my husband and enjoying our grandchildren and great-grandchildren, I facilitate workshops for writers.
+I’ve published two books, and you can read about them on this site .
+I still write.
+Between travelling with my husband and enjoying our grandchildren and great-grandchildren, I sometimes facilitate workshops for writers and accept writing projects..

 I live in Perth, Western Australia.